bitsandbytes-foundation/bitsandbytes/PATCH_NOTES.md

 v0.0.22:

 - Fixed an error where a `reset_parameters()` call on the `StableEmbedding` would lead to an error in older PyTorch versions (from 1.7.0).

+v0.0.23:

+- Unified quantization API: each quantization function now returns `Q, S` where `Q` is the quantized tensor and `S` the quantization state which may hold absolute max values, a quantization map or more.
+For dequantization all functions now accept the inputs `Q, S` so that `Q` is dequantized with the quantization state `S`.